 National Portrait Gallery Tour

-National Portrait Gallery – the place to put a face to a name
+Explore the National Portrait Gallery in London – the place to put a face to a name

-Tucked away behind the National Gallery in St Martin’s Place, the National Portrait Gallery (NPG) is a compact and intimate space displaying more than four hundred years of British portrait painting, from the 16th century right through to the present day.
+Tucked away behind the National Gallery in St Martin’s Place in London, the National Portrait Gallery (NPG) contains the most extensive collection of portraits in the world.
+It is a compact and intimate space displaying more than four hundred years of British portrait painting, from the 16th century right through to the present day.

-- An extensive collection of 16th-century Tudor portraits – see England’s most famous king, Henry VIII, along with two men who dramatically gained then lost power under him, Cardinal Wolsey and Thomas Cromwell
+- England’s most famous king, Henry VIII, along with two men who dramatically gained then lost power under him, Cardinal Wolsey and Thomas Cromwell.

 - Self by Mark Quinn – a frozen, refrigerated sculpture of the artist’s head, made from 4.5 litres of his own blood and recast every five years!

-- One of the most recent portraits is of Catherine, Duchess of Cambridge, who is patron of the gallery
+- One of the most recent portraits is of Catherine, Duchess of Cambridge, who is the patron of the gallery.

 Simply input your tour request details in the form below.
 When you have finished, hit the Green ‘Submit to Match’ button.
 Your request will be instantly emailed to three highly qualified and enthusiastic London Blue Badge Tourist Guides, matching your criteria.
 They will then email you confirming availability, pricing and suggestions for the tour itself.
 So let one of our 500+ Blue Badge Tourist Guides make your stay in London a special one.